jumpinjackie/mapguide-maestro/UserDoc/source/understanding_layers.rst

 For point symbology, you can choose a pre-defined list of symbols under the **Symbol** dropdown.
 The very last option in that dropdown (`Symbol`) allows you to pick a custom symbol from an existing **Symbol Library** resource.

-Note that the generated preview at the bottom of the dialog is not perfect and does not exactly reflect the style settings you have defined.
-Use the **Preview** command in the main toolbar to view this Layer in your system default web browser.
+Note that the generated preview at the bottom of the dialog is an approximation and does not exactly reflect the style settings you have defined.
+This preview would be the same image if you were to look at this layer's icon in the AJAX or Fusion viewer legend.

+If you want an exact representation, use the **Preview** command in the main toolbar to view this Layer in your system default web browser.
 Here you can better verify your point style settings are correct.

 Line Style Rules